luk036/sphere-n/paper/n-sphere.md

         self.count = seed
 ```

+The VdCorput class provides a simple interface for generating the van der Corput sequence of numbers, making it easy for programmers to incorporate these sequences into their own projects.
+The class takes one input when initialized: the base of the number system to use (defaulting to 2 if not specified).
+It keeps track of an internal count, starting at 0, which is used to generate each subsequent number in the sequence.
+The main output of this class comes from its 'pop()' method, which returns the next number in the Van der Corput sequence as a float between 0 and 1.
+Each time 'pop()' is called, it increments the internal count and calculates the next value in the sequence.
+The class also includes a 'reseed()' method, which allows the user to reset the internal count to a specific value.
+This is useful if you want to start the sequence from a particular point or reproduce a specific part of the sequence.

 ## Halton sequence on $[0,1]$

-The Halton sequence represents a specific type of low-discrepancy sequence that is frequently employed in the domains of numerical analysis and computer graphics.
-It is a deterministic sequence of points that are distributed uniformly in a multidimensional space.
-The Halton sequence is named after the mathematicians Halton and Rutishauser, who developed it in the 1960s.
-The Halton sequence is constructed by combining two or more one-dimensional sequences, known as the van der Corput sequence, which are generated using different prime numbers as the base.
 The Halton sequence is a deterministic sequence of points that are distributed uniformly in a multidimensional space.
 The Halton sequence is named after the mathematicians Halton and Rutishauser, who developed it in the 1960s.
-The Halton sequence is constructed by combining two or more one-dimensional sequences, known as the van der Corput sequence, which are generated using different prime numbers as the base.
+The Halton sequence is constructed by combining two or more the van der Corput sequences, which are generated using different prime numbers as the base.

 ```python
 from typing import List, Sequence